cloudify-cosmo/getcloudify.org/source/guide/3.2/webui-blueprints-page.md

 # Nodes
 A list of nodes according to the blueprint topology.<br/>
-For every node, its type, number of instance, and relationships are shown.
+For every node, its type, number of instances, and relationships are shown.
 By clicking the magnifier icon, a side panel will be opened with the selected node's details.
 ![Blueprint's nodes](/guide/images/ui/ui-deployment-nodes.jpg)

 # Source